ICG14/CiliaryMuscle_FCNSegmentation_OBCproject/README.md

 https://colab.research.google.com/drive/1-sXpY6MjnEotHUHMvD0zsVXnaj0iAmjO?usp=sharing

 An example of the FCN implementation can be found here:
-The dataset to prove the FCN (Subject 3):
+The dataset to prove the FCN (Subject 3):  https://colab.research.google.com/drive/11A65-3U4HaX6rJbhECsa3-94Qz2NqCvR?usp=sharing

+The dataset of the subject #3 can be found in this zip: https://drive.google.com/file/d/161MPrqWyZsYFaXzEuseLPfcV8sxB-rb0/view?usp=sharing
+S_3.npz corresponds to the whole recording (160 frames/images).
+S_3_test.npz contains the original and groundtruth images (17).
+S_3_annotation contains the groundtruth images.
+They are in different format as in S_3_test.npz for their easy processing.

 # Automatic segmentation videos